f5devcentral/volterra-workshop-10x/docs/class1/module1/lab3/lab3.rst

 * Still in your WAAP policy configuration screen, scroll down and enable ``Show Advanced Fields`` in ``Advanced Configuration``

 * For the Blocking Response Page, change to ``Custom``
 * Customize the page as you want, or use the code below.
-Select ``Base64(binary)``, in order to be sure some metacharacters will not be skipped
+Select ``Base64(binary)``, in order to be sure some metacharacters will not be skipped (there is a COPY button on the top right of the string)

 .. code-block:: Base64